Allahumma Inni As aluka ilman Nafia is a important Dua. In this dua, such knowledge is sought which is beneficial. Knowledge is part of human nature.

 - Hazrat Yahya ibn Abi Katheer states: Knowledge is not obtained by seeking comfort.

-- Sheikh Abu Al-Abbas Morsi said: Knowledge is that which is embedded in the heart like white in white thing and ink in black thing.
+- Sheikh Abu Al-Abbas Morsi said: Knowledge is embedded in the heart like white in white and ink in black.

-- Imam Abu Al-Hassan Shazli used to say: Knowledge does not benefit when there are four things: love of this world, forgetfulness of the hereafter, fear of scarcity and fear of (reproaching) people.
+- Imam Abu Al-Hassan Shazli used to say that knowledge does not benefit when there are four things: love of this world, forgetfulness of the hereafter, fear of scarcity, and fear of (reproaching) people.

 - Imam al-Shafi’i states: It is incumbent upon the one who acquires knowledge to work hard to increase his knowledge, and to endure every obstacle that comes his way, and to acquire knowledge, the intention of the Almighty.
 Keep it pure.
 And to seek help in this work, turn to the Almighty.

-- Imam Shafi’i used to say: He who wanted to acquire knowledge with self-respect, did not succeed and he who wanted to acquire it through the service of scholars, he achieved the goal.
+- Imam Shafi’i used to say: He who wanted to acquire knowledge with self-respect did not succeed, and he who wished to acquire it through the service of scholars achieved the goal.